GMOD/jbrowse-components/website/docs/developer_guide.md

 ### Example of a config callback

-We currently use jexl to express callbacks.
-This is more limited than arbitrary javascript, but can be expressive

-See https://github.com/TomFrost/Jexl for more details
+We use Jexl to express callbacks.
+See https://github.com/TomFrost/Jexl for more details.

 If you had an variant track in your config, and wanted to make a custom config callback for color, it might look like this